‘Teen Mom OG’ Maci Bookout Shares Major Book News On Instagram

 “Ahhhh!!
 I am excited to announce that my new book ‘I Wasn’t Born Bulletproof’ is now available to preorder on Amazon!”
 Maci Bookout revealed to her fans and followers on Instagram on April 10.
 “This book is a funny & insightful guide to everything I have experienced and learned.”

-Maci Bookout’s book announcement came just one week before she and her co-stars, including Catelynn Lowell, Amber Portwood and Farrah Abraham, all of whom have released books of their own, are set to return to MTV for the second half of the sixth season of Teen Mom OG.
+Maci Bookout’s book announcement came just one week before she and her co-stars, including Catelynn Lowell, Amber Portwood, and Farrah Abraham, all of whom have released books of their own, are set to return to MTV for the second half of the sixth season of Teen Mom OG.

 A post shared by Maci Bookout McKinney (@macideshanebookout) on